As an adult, reaching out for help can be challenging for a number of reasons.

 During an initial consultation, you can expect a general check-up as well as some more specific assessments.

-According to Sane Australia, this could involve questions about your work, life, current and past physical and mental health.
+This could involve questions about your work, life, current and past physical and mental health.
 This is a collaborative conversation and you're absolutely welcome to ask questions, too.

 Your GP should then talk you through your support options.
 This could include referrals to mental health services or medication options.
 They can also complete a mental health care plan, which entitles you to Medicare supported sessions with a mental health professional.
 If you're not eligible for Medicare, talk to your health insurance provider as many include mental health cover within their policies.